AKhadhraoui47/Kernel_Modules/README.md

 # Kernel_Modules

-This repo will follow me learning Kernel Modules development for sensors and devices.
+This repo will follow me learning Kernel Modules development from scratch for sensors and devices.